 The most common method used by judgment-creditors to enforce judgments is wage garnishment.
 To garnish wages, a judgment creditor contacts the debtor’s employer, supplying proof of the judgment.
 This requires the employer to deduct a certain portion of the debtor’s wages each pay period and send the money to the creditor.
 However, several states, including Pennsylvania, Texas, North Carolina, and South Carolina, do not allow wage garnishment for the enforcement of most judgments.
 In several other states, such as New Hampshire, wage garnishment is not the "preferred" method of judgment enforcement because, although possible, it is a tedious and time consuming process for creditors.

-Under Pennsylvania law, arrearages in child support payments may result in attachment on wages as set forth in Section 4348 - Title 23 - DOMESTIC RELATIONS, regulated by the Consumer Credit Protection Act.
-Arrearages in child support payments may also be recovered from lottery winnings as set forth in Section 4308 - Title 23 - DOMESTIC RELATIONS.
-If the judgment-creditor is aware of the debtor's place of employment, it may seek wage garnishment.
+Under Pennsylvania law, arrearages in child support payments may result in attachment on wages as set forth in Section 4348 - Title 23 - Domestic Relations, regulated by the Consumer Credit Protection Act.
+Arrearages in child support payments may also be recovered from lottery winnings as set forth in Section 4308 - Title 23 - Domestic Relations.

 Levy Bank Accounts

 A levy means that the creditor has the right to take whatever money in a debtor’s account and apply the funds to the balance of the judgment.
 Again, the procedure for levying bank accounts, as well as what amount, if any, a debtor can claim as exempt from the levy, is governed by state law.
 Many states exempt certain amounts and certain types of funds from bank levies, so a debtor should review his or her state’s laws to find if a bank account can be levied.
 Some states call levy attachment or garnishment.